ChesterDevs/chester-devs-website/readme.md

 ## Hopes and dreams

+- Contributor list (automatically taken from GitHub if possible)
 - Pull in event listing from Meetup (subject to being able to use the api)
 - Member blog posts
 - Event YouTube Videos